yijun-tang/yijun-tang.github.io/docs/_drafts/kernel_in_rust.md

 The Global Descriptor Table (GDT) is a relic that was used for memory segmentation before paging became the de facto standard.
 While segmentation is no longer supported in 64-bit mode, the GDT still exists.
 It's mostly used for two things: Switching between kernel space and user space, and loading a TSS structure.

+### Hardware Interrupts

+Collecting all hardware devices directly to the CPU is not possible.
+Instead, a separate _interrupt controller_ aggregates the interrupts from all devices and then notifies the CPU.